Micro chipping is a wonderful thing you can do for your pet.

 Microchips are approximately the size of a grain of rice and are inserted beneath an animal’s skin, between its shoulder blades.
 The process is painless and takes about 2 minutes.
 Each microchip has a unique identification number and contains contact information for the pet’s owner.
 A scanner is used to collect the information on the microchip once it has been inserted.
-Each microchip (only one per animal is necessary) costs $30, and provides a permanent means of identification for each pet.
+A microchip provides a permanent means of identification for your pet.

 Rabies vaccines are required by law for all cats and dogs in the city of Hamilton.

 We are excited to announce that the Hamilton/Burlington SPCA will be hosting a second Pop Up Rabies Clinic on Tuesday June 22nd and Thursday June 24th at our shelter – 245 Dartnall Rd.
 This clinic will be appointment based, held outside, and will adhere to COVID-19 protocols to ensure the safety of all participants and HBSPCA staff/volunteers.
 Please read carefully

 - Participants will need to pre-register fill out your form HERE and email to Michelle at firstname.lastname@example.org.
 Pet parents will be contacted, in the order emails are received, to make payment over the phone.
 Payment can be done with Visa, Mastercard, Visa Debit or Mastercard Debit.